 - Dehumidify your crawl space for an allergen-free home.

 Think your most humidity-ridden spot is in your bathroom or kitchen?
 It could be.
 But don’t forget about your crawl space.
 Did you know that as much as 50% of the air in your home travels up from your crawl space?
 Air in crawl spaces almost always has a higher humidity level than the air in your home.
 If your crawl space is too humid, the air traveling up into your rooms may be infested with mold spores, dust mites, and immunity-compromising bacteria.
 A crawl space dehumidifier keeps this vulnerable space healthy so your entire home reaps the benefits.
+Santa Fe offers various basement and crawlspace dehumidifiers, so see if a Santa Fe dehumidifier model works for your space.

 To take the guesswork out of decoding your humidity level, shop for a dehumidifier that has humidistat that continuously measures the humidity in your air.
 These models will adjust dehumidifying speed based on the humidistat reading to maintain a healthy level.